JupiterOne/sdk/README.md

 ## Development

+To get started with development:

-First install dependencies using `yarn`.
+1. Install dependencies using `yarn`
+1. Run `yarn build`

 This project utilizes TypeScript project references for incremental builds.
 To prepare all of the packages, run `yarn build`.
 If you are making a changes